 Stamp Your Way Through the U.S.A. – Pacific Northwest & Alaskan Region National Parks Guidebook

-A charming series of five books divided by region, like Western region and the Rocky Mountain Region.
+A charming series of five books divided by region, like the Western region and the Rocky Mountain Region.
 Kids learn about individual parks, like the geological features and the animals of the park.

-Then kids can fill out a page to document their visit, including space for park cancellation stamps.
+Then, kids can fill out a page to document their visit, including space for park cancellation stamps.
 Makes for an excellent companion for national park road trips.

 This is a Book for People Who Love the National Parks by Matt Garczyski